IncredibleKaran/IncredibleKaran/README.md

 ![Banner](https://github.com/IncredibleKaran/IncredibleKaran/blob/main/banner-bg.gif)
-# Oi, World!
+# Hi, World!
 I'm Karan 👋

 ![Profile views](https://komarev.com/ghpvc/?username=IncredibleKaran&label=Profile%20views&color=60598F&style=flat)

 <div class="github-introduction">

-I'm a **Web Developer** who loves to bring ideas to life in the browser.
-I grew up in the 90's early 2000's and fell in love with the internet.
-Therefore, I am excited about designing and developing websites and web applications that are **fast**, **responsive**, and **accessible** to everyone.
-Also, I kind of want to bring back the 90's web design aesthetic.
+I'm a **Full Stack Engineer** passionate about bringing innovative ideas to life.
+Growing up in the 2000s, I developed a deep love for the internet and technology.
+My expertise spans security, cross-platform software, and web application development, ensuring my projects are **fast**, **responsive**, and **accessible to everyone**.
+Additionally, I have a nostalgic appreciation for the 90's web design aesthetic and enjoy incorporating its unique charm into modern designs.
 I think it was cool. 😎

 </div>